ForestAdmin/agent-nodejs/docs/agent-customization/fields/computed.md

 ### Adding a field which depend on one to many relation

-Let's now add a `user.totalSpending` field by summing the amount of all `orders`
+Let's now add a `user.totalSpending` field by summing the amount of all `orders`.

 ```javascript
 // Structure